 While these basic rules are helpful, there are a few items that can be sorted into surprising locations.
-For example, disposable razors can be recycled, milk cartons with the plastic pour spout can be composted, and soy milk containers should go in the landfill.
-Also, items like plastic bags and batteries can be recycled, but have to be taken to a special facility in order to do so.
+For example, disposable razors can be recycled, waxed paper can be composted, and small pieces of wood should go in the landfill.
+Also, items like plastic bags and batteries can be recycled, but should be separated from other items.
 It can be helpful to look at the Recology website and whatbin.com for the most up to date information.

-The four items that are incorrectly sorted most often are listed below, along with information about how to properly dispose of them.
+Some of the items that are often incorrectly sorted in San Francisco are listed below, along with information about how to properly dispose of them.